pfgeiger/containers/inventory exercises/Microservices-HandsOnLab-002.md

 ## Exercise 1: Deploying Inventory microservice
 The inventory microservice is based on the Spring framework and runs in an IBM Container.
 The instructions here are based on `https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-inventory/README.md`.

 The Spring Framework is an open source application framework that is intended to make J2EE development easier.
-Unlike single-tier frameworks, Spring aims to help structure whole applications in a consistent, productive manner, pulling together best-of-breed single-tier frameworks to create a coherent architecture.
 The Spring Framework grew out of developer experience using J2EE without frameworks, or with a mix of in-house frameworks.
 Spring offers services for use throughout an application, not merely in a single architectural tier.
 Spring aims to take away much of the pain resulting from the complexity and common problems typically encountered in creating J2EE applications.

 1. Explore the application.
 If you didn't run clonePeers previously, you first need to get the code.
 From your home directory, run the following command
 	  # git clone https://github.com/pfgeiger/refarch-cloudnative-micro-inventory.git

 First look at the configuration file, `src/main/resources/application.yml`.
-As any Spring framework based application, this is where the configuration is stored.
+As in any Spring framework based application, this is where the configuration is stored.

         # cd refarch-cloudnative-micro-inventory
         # vi src/main/resources/application.yml